 Getting rid of moths naturally can be a bit of a challenge.
 Moths are clever.
 Really clever.
 And resilient.
 They lay their eggs in your carpet which actually affords them quite a bit of protection.
-You have to get creative with how you go about trying to rid your home of them.
+You have to get creative with how you go about trying to get rid of moths.

-Traditional ways of getting rid of moths involve some pretty awful smelling products.
+Traditional ways to get rid of moths involve some pretty awful smelling products.
 Moth balls anyone?
 Gag.
 Who wants their clothing to smell like a moth ball?

 Since moth larvae can hide in carpets, under furniture and in the corners of cabinets, your first line of defense involves the vacuum.
 Vacuum everything thoroughly, using crevice attachments for the cabinet.
 You need to do this every day for 7 days.
 You would be surprised at how much you miss on the first sweep.

 While you are in the kitchen or pantry, discard any open grain-based products.
 Moth larvae can eat their way into the bags.
 Ideally, you want to store grains and flours in glass jars with very secure seals on the lids.
 (I have had success with good old mason jars like these.)